Echo Server Example¶

 received on the socket, and rewrites it back to the same socket.
 To send a

-message to a socket we call app.websocket_api.send(connection_id, message)
+message to a socket we call app.websocket_api.send(connection_id, message).

-In this case, we just use the same connection_id
+In this case, we just use the same connection_id we got the message from,

-we got from the event as the message
+and use the body we got from the event as the message to send.

 app.websocket_api.send(